ux-talk-tokyo/ux-talk-tokyo/docs/_posts/2015-11-12-uxtalktokyo-21-all-about-card-sorting-by-ryan-barkataki-and-design-sprints-by-nobuya-sato.md

 ---
 layout: post
-title: UXTalkTokyo #21 - "All About Card Sorting" by Ryan Barkataki and "Design Sprints" by Nobuya Sato
+title: 2015 Nov-UXTalkTokyo #21 - "All About Card Sorting" by Ryan Barkataki and "Design Sprints" by Nobuya Sato
 snippet: EDIT: If you've had a cancellation email it's because we made a mistake with the limits of the ...
 ---
 35 participants